 How do I know when my son/daughter is dancing?

-The Schedule will be available at least eight days prior to your competition date.
-Go to our home page and click on your competition city and you will find the schedule link.
-Specific entry numbers will be sent directly to the Studio Director.
+The Schedule is available at least eight days prior to your competition date.
+Go to our Regional Schedule and click on your competition city and you will see the schedule link.
+Specific entry numbers are sent directly to the Studio Director.

 Do you accept independent entries?